PARKDALE

 Working primarily with aerosol, MonkYi creates site-specific murals, live paintings, and community-engaged public art across public spaces, festivals, and educational settings.
 Her evolving visual language reflects years of living and working across Canada and Asia, grounded in cross-cultural storytelling and a strong sense of place.

-Did you know?
+Did You Know?
 Public murals have historically been used as tools for cultural storytelling, preserving community memory in shared spaces.

 -